Robes of the British peerage: Lords Spiritual

 Bishops in the House of Lords have their own distinctive parliamentary robe, which is worn at the State Opening of Parliament.
 It is akin to the cappa clausa of the University of Cambridge: a full-length scarlet cloak with a cape of plain white fur.
-This is worn over rochet & chimere, which is the normal day dress for Bishops in the House of Lords.
+This is worn over rochet and chimere, which is the normal day dress for bishops in the House of Lords.
 As it is a parliament robe, it is not worn at coronations.